chrisguindon/chrisguindon.github.io/content/post/dropping-support-for-internet-explorer-11-in-2024.md

   - Technical Roadmap
 ---

 Microsoft officially announced the [retirement of Internet Explorer 11 (IE 11)](https://blogs.windows.com/windowsexperience/2022/06/15/internet-explorer-11-has-retired-and-is-officially-out-of-support-what-you-need-to-know/) on June 15, 2022.
-In alignment with this industry change and our upcoming migration to [Bootstrap 5](https://getbootstrap.com/), we are formally announcing that we will cease support for IE 11 effective in 2024.
+In alignment with this industry change and our upcoming migration to [Bootstrap 5](https://getbootstrap.com/), we are formally announcing that we will cease support for IE 11 effective January 1, 2024.